Stanford coach David Shaw resigns after Cardinal finish 3-9 - WHIZ News

 STANFORD, Calif.
 (AP) — Stanford coach David Shaw resigned Saturday night after finishing his 12th season at his alma mater with a 36-25 loss to BYU that dropped the Cardinal to 3-9.

 Shaw, 50, led Stanford to five double-digit win seasons, with three Pac-12 titles and Rose Bowl appearances in his first six years as head coach.
-He finished 96-54 with the Cardinal and was considered one of the most respected coaches in country.
+He finished with more wins than any coach in program history with a 96-54 record, and was considered one of the most respected coaches in the country.

 Shaw arrived unusually late to his postgame news conference and said his decision only came in the last few days.